 - The amount you earned due to the implementation of the SEO — Gain from investment

-If you’re struggling to calculate your own ROI, consider using an SEO ROI Calculator.
+If you’re struggling to calculate your ROI, consider using an SEO ROI Calculator.

 1. Different Costs Needed For Implementing SEO

 The amount you spend or invest in SEO will depend on many factors, including the goal of a campaign.
-If you are a beginner just starting implementing SEO on a website, the cost might be nil.
-However, the most common costs that a business or individual may need for SEO include:
+The cost might be nil if you are a beginner just starting to implement SEO on a website.
+However, the most common SEO costs that a business or individual may need for SEO include the following:

 B. Cost For In-House SEO

 As you may know, SEO is much more than just adding links to a web page.
 So, it’s typical for a business to require SEO efforts from others, like developers and copywriters dedicated to the work.
 As these employees will work under you, you decide to pay them hourly or daily.